ziang-feng/chameleon-framework/README.md

 To use the [live-server](https://www.npmjs.com/package/live-server) from npm:

-- Run `npm install -g live-server`
+- Run `npm install --no-save live-server`
 - After installation, run `live-server --entry-file=index.html`

 To use other HTTP servers: